|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 When the crew was rescued, only the bombsight and instruments were salvaged.
 Further salvage was impossible due to the remote location.

-Gary Larkins visited this site (during 1980s?) and photographed it with top turret intact.
+During the 1980s, Gary Larkins visited this B-18 and photographed it with top turret intact.
 Internal fittings and the top turret were removed, including the retractable top turret and nose cone.
 These parts are to the USAF Museum for use in their restoration of B-18A Bolo 37-469, but the turret did not fit their aircraft.